jlperona-teaching/ecs390-spring20/notes/tips-for-zoom.md

 > *Make sure to have enabled breakout rooms.*

-I mentioned earlier that you'll want to enable breakout rooms; answering student questions privately is one of the reasons why.
+I mentioned earlier that you'll want to enable breakout rooms; answering student questions privately is the other reason why.
 Make sure to enable breakout rooms in the web settings beforehand.
 You need to be the main host, and not a co-host, in order to use breakout rooms.